Skip to content

 Initialize the Inertia app

 Next, update your main JavaScript file to boot your Inertia app.
-To accomplish this, we'll initialize the client-side framework with the base Inertia component.
+To accomplish this, we'll use the createInertiaApp function to initialize the client-side framework with the base Inertia component.

 js